BardsWork/black-sholes-with-google-sheets/README.md

 The following papers were used to create the functions:
 * [Theory of rational Option Pricing - Merton](http://www.people.hbs.edu/rmerton/theory%20of%20rational%20option%20pricing.pdf)

-The folowing link helped in the original creation of the script:
+The following link helped in the original creation of the script:
 * [Excel implementation of Black-Scholes](https://excelatfinance.com/xlf17/xlf-black-scholes-google-sheets.php)

 If you need a general overview of option greeks: